mylofi/local-vault/README.md

 * `lock()` (sync): removes the vault's lock-key from the internal time-limited cache, such that the next operation against the vault will require a re-authentication with a passkey; akin to "logging out" in traditional systems design.

-* `addPasskey({ username, displayName })` (async): add a new passkey to the vault's associated local passkey account (copying the existing lock-key into the new passkey)
+* `addPasskey({ ...keyOptions })` (async): add a new passkey to the vault's associated local passkey account

-* `resetLockKey({ username, displayName })` (async): regenerate a new vault lock-key, as well as a new passkey to hold this lock-key; discards references to any previous passkeys in the local account
+* `resetLockKey({ ...keyOptions })` (async): regenerate a new vault lock-key, as well as a new passkey to hold this lock-key; discards references to any previous passkeys in the local account.

+    A `useLockKey` key-option may be passed, to manually set the lock-key to reset the vault with; this may be useful if importing a key from another device.

 * `keys()` (async): returns an array of all keys in the key-value store

 * `entries()` (async): returns an array of all `[ key, value ]` tuples, representing all entries in the key-value store

+* `__exportLockKey({ risky: "this is unsafe" })` (async): call this method (with the required `risky` argument as shown) to reveal the underlying lock-key for a vault; needs either an unlocked vault (freshly-available cached passkey authentication), or will prompt the user for re-authentication to unlock.

+    **Warning:** You should only use this method if you're intentionally circumventing the typical security protections of this library.
+For example: a valid use-case is for synchronizing a lock-key to another of the user's devices.

+    The lock-key object should be **treated opaquely**, meaning that you don't rely on its structure, don't make any changes to it, etc. See ["Lock Key Value Format"](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#lock-key-value-format) for information about serializing/deserializing the value for storage, transmission, etc.

-**Note:** All of these methods, except `lock()`, are asynchronous (promise-returning), because they all potentially require passkey re-authentication if the vault's lock-key is not fresh in the recently-used cache.
+**Note:** All of these methods, except `lock()`, are asynchronous (promise-returning), because they all potentially require passkey re-authentication if the vault's lock-key is not freshly available in the internal recently-used cache.

 ## Re-building `dist/*`